Welcome to Langlade Snow. The intent of this page is to keep you informed of snowmobile trail conditions in Langlade County

 OCONTO County: One listing said all Oconto Cty closed; the other said Red Arrow, Paul Bunyan, & Chute Pond trails open--call 888.626.6862

-NOTE: ZONE "B" (Antigo Area) will be CLOSING Thursday, 14 March-2019 because of standing water & deterioting trail conditions, ZONE "A" will tentatively be open this weekend, this could change rapidly because of changing trail conditions; if ZONE "A" is open expect very limited grooming.
+NOTE: ZONE "B" (Antigo Area) will be CLOSING Thursday, 14 March-2019 because of standing water & deterioting trail conditions, I don't see ZONE "A" being open this weekend, (23/24 Mar) this could change rapidly because of changing trail conditions; if ZONE "A" is open expect very limited, if any grooming.

 ZONE "B" will OPEN at 0800, Wednesday, 30 Jan, 2019.
 This means the entire county is open.

 ZONE "B" will CLOSE Thursday at 5PM, 14 Mar, 2019 because of standing water & deteriorating trail conditions.
 ZONE "A" will remain open, but the following trails will close in ZONE "A" immediately: I103 to I104 to I24 at Polar due to standing water; Corridor 9 south of Hwy 64 at Polar due to standing water, I52A to Cty J due to standing water, I54C to I53A & I53B to I51A due to truck traffic.
 Expect water/slush in low areas.
 Entire ZONE "A" could/will close with very short notice.

 Tuesday: NOW: 37 HIGH: 47, Some sun this morning with increasing clouds this afternoon.
 WIND: NW 10-20

 Tuesday night: LOW near: 26, Some clouds.
 WIND: NNE 10-15

 Wednesday: HIGH near: 42, Cloudy.
 WIND: ENE 10-15